 Exposed edges can also lead to attrition – cats love clawing on underlay, and carpet beetles might damage natural materials like wool underlay.

 You can easily extend your underlay’s lifespan by ensuring the carpet above it is stretched taut and firmly pinned.

-Pro Tip: If you fit the underlay yourself, ensure it’s laid foam or rubber-side down (printed side up) on a clean and level surface.
+Pro Tip: If you fit the underlay, ensure it’s laid foam or rubber-side down (printed side up) on a clean and level surface.
 Glue or staple it into position without any overlap, and tape every join to form a single surface which can’t move around.